risk-frontiers/OasisIntegration/README.md

 ```
 11) To upgrade during technical evaluation, do
 ```
-./reset.sh # type no when asked to delete persistent data git pull
+chmod +x reset.sh
-./rf_install.sh
+./reset.sh  # type no when asked to delete persistent data git pull  # delete reset.sh or rf_install.sh if git complains about some local changes not commited ./rf_install.sh
 ```
 ### Notes: